GoogleChrome/web.dev/src/site/content/en/payments/web-based-payment-apps-overview/index.md

 {% endAside %}
 {% endAside %}

-In a web-based payment app, a service worker can respond to payment requests:
+In a web-based payment app, a service worker can act as a mediator for payment requests by:

-* Open a modal window and display the payment app's interface.
+* Opening a modal window and displaying the payment app's interface.
-* Bridge the communication between the payment app and the merchant.
+* Bridging the communication between the payment app and the merchant.
-* Get an authorization from the customer and pass the payment credential to the merchant.
+* Getting an authorization from the customer and passing the payment credential to the merchant.

 Learn how a payment app works on a merchant in [Life of a payment transaction](/life-of-a-payment-transaction/).